farazsth98/farazsth98.github.io/_posts/2019-09-30-bsides-delhi-message-saver.markdown

 ### **Final Exploit**

 Note that for some reason, the exploit isn't 100% reliable.
-I can't seem to figure out why, but I had to run it a couple times on the shell server before it gave me a shell.
+I can't seem to figure out why, but I had to run it a couple times on the remote server before it gave me a shell.
 At the end of the day though, it works.

 ```python
 #!/usr/bin/env python2